12th Army Aviation Brigade: History

+The unit was formed as 340th Long-Range Aviation Regiment in April 1943 as transportation Regiment, going through a few name changes and eventually becoming the 340th Separate Transport and Combat Helicopter Regiment.

 From August 21, 1968 to June 1991 the Regiment was stationed in Czechoslovakia.

-After 1992 the Regiment was redesignated to be 7th Separate Breslavlsk Army Aviation Regiment.
-In 2016 it became the 12th Army Aviation Brigade.
+After Ukraine regained independence in 1992, the Regiment was redesignated to be 7th Separate Army Aviation Regiment.
+In 2016 it became the 12th Separate Army Aviation Brigade.